Maghnad/Adaptive-Traffic-Signal-Control-using-Deep-Q-Learning/README.md

-I have drafted a professional, academic-style README.md for your GitHub repository.
-It is designed to look like a high-quality research project, highlighting your results and methodology.
+#Adaptive Traffic Signal Control via Deep Reinforcement Learning

-Adaptive Traffic Signal Control via Deep Reinforcement Learning This project implements a Deep Q-Network (DQN) agent to optimize traffic signal timings at a four-way intersection.
+This project implements a Deep Q-Network (DQN) agent to optimize traffic signal timings at a four-way intersection.
 By leveraging real-time vehicle counts from 12 lane-area detectors, the system adaptively switches light phases to minimize the total queue length and waiting time.

 🚦 Project Overview